saurabh/fluidity-task/README.md

 ## API provided by the backend codebase

-### Get the last 250 fake orders
+### Get up to 250 fake orders

-	/api/last-orders
+	/api/orderbook

-This API endpoint will grab the latest 250 fake orders that were made along with their side.
+This API endpoint will grab up to 250 fake orders that were made along with their side.
 This is useful in initially constructing the orderbook!